WENDY LANG, SENIOR ADVISOR FOR POLICY AND RESEARCH

 EILEEN GREENLAY, DIRECTOR, DEVELOPMENT

-Eileen’s primary responsibility is to collaborate with leadership to establish, implement and maintain the infrastructure required to sustain and grow Dixon Center’s financial resources by building on current and forging new private and family foundation relationships, corporate partnerships and government contracts.
+Eileen Greenlay is the Director of Development for Dixon Center for Military and Veterans Services.
+Her primary responsibility is to collaborate with leadership to establish, implement and maintain the infrastructure required to sustain and grow Dixon Center’s financial resources.
+Her focus is to build on current and forge new private and family foundation relationships, corporate partnerships and government contracts.
+She also oversees all development operations.

 In addition to her experience in fundraising, development and volunteering for several local New Jersey non-profits, she brings her expertise in business development, account management, and the execution of many successful marketing programs, corporate sponsorships, and corporate communication programs for large corporations and Fortune 500 companies.